thebeebs/Content/client-requests-through-the-years.md

 ## 1999

-Dear webmaster, Iím starting a new business online and I need to create an AOL page that is a little like an Encyclopedia, think Encarta with less movies and more gifs.
-I want to get the AOL keyword ìEncarta Onlineî.
+Dear webmaster, I‚Äôm starting a new business online and I need to create an AOL page that is a little like an Encyclopedia, think Encarta with less movies and more gifs.
+I want to get the AOL keyword ‚ÄúEncarta Online‚Äù.
 I was thinking a nice frameset with navigation on the left and content on the right.
 It has to be Y2K compliant.
-Iíd then need someone to submit the site to all the major web directories.
+I‚Äôd then need someone to submit the site to all the major web directories.
 Is this something you can help us with?

 ## 2000

 Hi, I really need a WAP site and a Website that we can edit using FrontPage.
 It must have a contact form and it has to be built in Perl.
-Can you also add a ìWorks best in Netscapeî gif on the bottom of the navigation frame.
+Can you also add a ‚ÄúWorks best in Netscape‚Äù gif on the bottom of the navigation frame.
 I am fed up of all the electronic and snail mail we get from Internet Explorer Users.
 For search engine purposes can you also add a sitemap and take all of the agreed keywords and repeat them in a white font on a white background so that my pages seem super relevant to Alta vista, Lycos, Ask Jeeves and Google.
 Is this something you can help us with?

 ## 2001

-Iíd really like a website that takes advantage of all the new multimedia features in Internet Explorer 6.
-Iíd like it to have a DHMTL splash screen, also it has to have a fly out menu.
+I‚Äôd really like a website that takes advantage of all the new multimedia features in Internet Explorer 6.
+I‚Äôd like it to have a DHMTL splash screen, also it has to have a fly out menu.
 I think it would be really neat to have body text around 8px and preferably in a light grey colour to ensure as little contrast as possible with the white background.
-I canít actually pay you right now, but this contract could lead to more work.
+I can‚Äôt actually pay you right now, but this contract could lead to more work.
 Is this something you can help us with?

 ## 2002

-Iíd really like a liquid layout website.
-So that the webpage doesnít look too sparse on large screens.
-Can you use cascading style sheets and tables to make my website look great across all screen sizes from 17inch all the way up too 28inch CRTís.
+I‚Äôd really like a liquid layout website.
+So that the webpage doesn‚Äôt look too sparse on large screens.
+Can you use cascading style sheets and tables to make my website look great across all screen sizes from 17inch all the way up too 28inch CRT‚Äôs.
 It must look good in 800x600px and only use web safe colours.
-Iíve written the keywords for search engines, please use: ëdoctor, surgery, stitches, first aid, xray, pamela anderson, boobs,í.
+I‚Äôve written the keywords for search engines, please use: ‚Äòdoctor, surgery, stitches, first aid, xray, pamela anderson, boobs,‚Äô.
 Is this something you can help us with?

 ## 2003

 I SEE YOU DO WEDESIGN AND CONSULTATION.
 I NEED A FLASH INTRO, HERE IS A STORY BOARD MY NEICE DID.
-SHE HAS PRETTY MUCH DONE ALL THE WORK SO I DONíT EXPECT TO PAY FOR CONSULTATION.
+SHE HAS PRETTY MUCH DONE ALL THE WORK SO I DON‚ÄôT EXPECT TO PAY FOR CONSULTATION.
 IS THIS SOMETHING YOU COULD HELP US WITH?

 ## 2004

-I really would like a website makeover, Iíve been looking over the http://cssvault.com/ and Iíve been inspired by some of the amazing examples of work.
+I really would like a website makeover, I‚Äôve been looking over the http://cssvault.com/ and I‚Äôve been inspired by some of the amazing examples of work.
 Could you completely copy todays entry, but add our logo?
-Iíd also really like our website to join the Blog-o-sphere.
+I‚Äôd also really like our website to join the Blog-o-sphere.
 Is this something you can help us with?

 ## 2005

-Iíd really like a new website for my online dating company.
-Itís really important to me that the text is really crisp, could you build me a website, a bit like myspace ñ but for dating, that uses [sIFR](http://en.wikipedia.org/wiki/Scalable_Inman_Flash_Replacement) to make the text look great?
+I‚Äôd really like a new website for my online dating company.
+It‚Äôs really important to me that the text is really crisp, could you build me a website, a bit like myspace ‚Äì but for dating, that uses [sIFR](http://en.wikipedia.org/wiki/Scalable_Inman_Flash_Replacement) to make the text look great?
 Is this something you can help us with?

 ## 2006

 I want my new company homepage to have a map feature on it.
 I want to use AJAX a bit like the new Google maps, but with my company logo in the corner.
 Also the logo needs to be bigger.
-Iím not so concerned about the design as long as it pops and is XHTML compliant.
+I‚Äôm not so concerned about the design as long as it pops and is XHTML compliant.
 Is this something you can help us with?

 ## 2007